openexp/openexp/README.md

 # install npm
 https://nodejs.org/en/

-# install dependencies
+# install dependencies by executing this line in project folder
 npm install

 # plug it in
-plug in your openbci dongle and change "/dev/tty.usbserial-DNXXXXXX" to the name of your dongle on line 37 in index.js (we'll change this soon)
+plug in your openbci dongle

 # to deploy
-node index.js
+node server.js

 # to view
-point your browser (tested in chrome) to: http://localhost:5000
+point your browser to: http://localhost:5000

 # thank you
 Thanks Josh DeLeeuw for sharing [jsPsych](https://github.com/jodeleeuw/jsPsych), the force behind the stimulus presentation and behavioral data collection/organization

+(tested in chrome with mac osx yosemite 10.10.3)